Lockheed Martin F-35 Lightning II: Japan

 Japan's F-35As were declared to have reached initial operational capability (IOC) on 29 March 2019.
 At the time Japan had taken delivery of 10 F-35As stationed in Misawa Air Base.
 Japan plans to eventually acquire a total of 147 F-35s, which will include 42 F-35Bs.
 It plans to use the latter variant to equip Japan's s.
 On August 7, 2025, the first three Japanese F-35B's landed at Nyutabaru Air Base.
 Four more are to arrive by March 2026.

+On 9 April 2019, a JASDF F-35A (tail number 79-8705) attached to Misawa Air Base crashed east of the Aomori Prefecture during a training mission over the Pacific Ocean at an estimated speed of Mach 0.9.
+Japan grounded its 12 F-35As during the investigation.
+The US Navy and Japan Maritime Self-Defense Force searched for the missing aircraft and pilot, finding debris soon afterward and recovered the pilot's remains in June.
+The aircraft flight recorder was too damaged for any data to be retrieved.
+Despite speculation that China or Russia might attempt to salvage the aircraft, the Japanese Defense Ministry reported no "reported activities" from either country.
+The pilot had radioed his intention to abort the drill and was apparently conscious and responsive until 15 seconds before crashing, but he sent no distress signal nor attempted any recovery maneuvers as he descended at a rapid rate.
+The accident report attributed the cause to the pilot's spatial disorientation.
+As of 2025, this is the only known fatal crash of any F-35 variant.